jsanchesleao/token-manager/README.md

 tokenManager.get( tokenString );
 ```

 Checks for the token in the registry.
 It also refreshes the token lifecycle.
 Blocking.
+Returns a token object

 Integration with token-manager-server